 - Supporting disabled and terminally ill children in southern Africa

 In order to address the concerns of a rapidly changing world, in 2008 Make-A-Difference was re-chartered and renamed the Templer Foundation and began an evolution to respond to ever increasing and demanding need.
 To do this, a new board agreed to assume responsibility for ensuring that the spirit of Make-A-Difference would continue and that the Templer Foundation would be able to respond to those in need; filling in the gaps as we find them so that people can live with dignity.

-To date our organization has relied exclusively upon volunteerism and has been funded by self-generated capital projects, private donations, corporate sponsorships and special events
+To date the Templer Foundation has relied exclusively upon volunteerism and has been funded primarily by the Templer family with additional support coming from self-generated capital projects, private donations, corporate sponsorships and special events.

 The Templer Foundation is a registered 501(c)(3) non-profit organization.
 Our primary purpose is to provide financial and practical support to people in need.

 © 2018 The Templer Foundation